 There’s More to OPUS, A Lot More

 This is not quite that story though.
 OPUS: The Day We Found Earth is about robots!
 Actually a robot and an A.I. and their existential journey.
-Depending on your philosophical convictions about self awareness or animism or spirit, there’s a lot to think about.
+Depending on your philosophical convictions about self-awareness or animism or spirit, there’s a lot to think about.
 Their names are Emeth and LISA.
 Emeth is a robot who has the task of finding Earth.
 LISA is an A.I.
 Hologram shared in the ship computer’s memory, that is a facsimile of Emeth’s trainer, a doctor named Lisa.
 There’s a large gap in the story though, as one moment you’re looking for Earth and the next you’re awakened as Emeth way into the future, long after the days of human involvement, and the story starts again there.

 Let’s Try It Out

-I wet my feet enough to learn that this game involves life as Emeth the robot, in a spaceship that’s been abandoned, which is actually a giant Earth-like-planet finding telescope.
+I wet my feet enough to learn that this game involves life as Emeth the robot, in a spaceship that’s been abandoned, which is actually a giant Earth-like-planet-finding telescope.
 You’re entrusted with finding Earth, quite the task.
 If it sounds daunting, it is at first, but then it becomes fun.
-You interact with your creator a bit and her partner, and get to work.
+You interact with your creator a bit and her partner and get to work.

 I knew there was a story from the beginning, however, I did not realize that I would actually have to procedurally locate Earth by scrolling around the galactic sky.
-It’s kind of fun when you find an exo-planet (a term which I actually know about that means planet outside the galaxy.)
+It’s kind of fun when you find an exo-planet (a term that I actually know about that means planet outside the galaxy.)
 A meter comes up and measures the components of these planets and you can even name them!
 I named one Pizzageuse as in the real star Betelgeuse, the tenth brightest star in our night sky… and pizza.

-As you awake in the future, your creator’s, the doctor’s, hologram shows up as a companion and leader who has the same task and lightens the load a bit, but mostly exists to drive the story.
+As you awake in the future, your creator’s, the doctor’s, hologram shows up as a companion and leader who has the same task and lightens the load a bit but mostly exists to drive the story.
 Zooming in on exo-planets with a space telescope is fun but there is more to this game.
 Not a huge amount else, the searching is important, but it is only an element in a “human” story, a pondering, about… robots.

 I Love Robots

 OPUS: The Day We Found Earth tugged on my heartstrings from the beginning.
-Even though it’s about robots, it really addresses some meaning-of-life type themes.
+Even though it’s about robots, it really addresses some meaning-of-life-type themes.
 There is a metaphor for parenting, and I did a little research and it seems like the game might have an appropriate but very emotional ending.
 I like to have a little philosophy mixed in with my sci-fi, so maybe you do too.

 The game won’t last very long, maybe a couple of hours.
-You’ll be able to grab for under $5 most likely, it was $1.99 on eShop.
+You’ll be able to grab it for under $5 most likely, it was $1.99 on eShop.
 There is absolutely nothing inappropriate about this game, but you should be ready to be hit with some serious topics packaged in this neat indie game.

 If you want to play a game that’s as beautiful as Kurt Vonnegut novel but compatible with a mature but empathic film, this is it.
 This is Wall-E for grownups.
-And you’ll probably complete it in a couple hours.
+And you’ll probably complete it in a couple of hours.
 Good luck.
 Robots are beautiful.